 Wondering if this is for you?
-This debt assumption program is for anyone that can’t pay out of debt due to only paying minimum payments.
+This debt assistance program is for anyone that can’t pay out of debt due to paying minimum payments or a even more than minimum.
 If you can answer YES to at least one of the questions below you need to contact us.

-Regardless of credit or income you can qualify the this debt assumption program.
+Regardless of credit or income you can qualify the this debt assistance program.

 Drowning in debt?